Cempoala

-Cempoala or Zempoala (Nahuatl Cēmpoalātl 'Place of Twenty Waters') is an important Mesoamerican archaeological site located in the municipality of Úrsulo Galván in the Mexican state of Veracruz.
-The site was inhabited mainly by Totonacs.
-However, Agustín García Márquez has proposed Cempoala as a Nahua altepetl, with a particular influence from Olmeca-Xicalanca migrating from Cholula.
-It was one of the most important Totonac settlements during the postclassical Mesoamerican period and the capital of the kingdom of Totonacapan.
-It is located one kilometer from the shore of the Actopan River and six kilometres from the coast.

-Cempoala was the first urban settlement the Spaniards saw upon arrival on the American continent.
+Cempoala or Zempoala (Nahuatl Cēmpoalātl 'Place of Twenty Waters') is an important Mesoamerican archaeological site in the municipality of Úrsulo Galván in the Mexican state of Veracruz.
+It lies on the flat coastal plain, located one kilometer from the shore of the Actopan River and six kilometres from the coast of the Gulf of Mexico.
+It was the first urban settlement the Spaniards saw upon their arrival on the mainland of North America.

-According to some sources, the city was founded at least 1,500 years before the Spanish arrival, and there is evidence of Olmec influence.
-Although not much is known about the Preclassical and Classic Era, the Preclassical town was built on mounds to protect it from floods.
-The Totonacs moved into the area during the Toltec Empire peak, having been forced out of their settlements on the eastern slopes of the Sierra Madre Oriental.
-The Totonacs ruled the area of Totonacapan which consisted of the northern part of Veracruz together with the Zacatlán district of Puebla with a total population of approximately 250,000 and some 50 towns.
+Cempoala was one of the most important settlements of the Totonac people during the Mesoamerican Postclassic period.
+The Totonacs ruled the area of Totonacapan which consisted of the northern part of Veracruz together with the Zacatlán district of Puebla.
+In the early sixteenth century, this area had a total population of approximately 250,000 and contained some 50 towns.
 At its peak, Cempoala had a population of between 25,000 and 30,000.
+The economy of Cempoala was largely based on marine resources and lowland agriculture.
+The town was settled around walled perimeters delimiting temples and palaces; dating back to the 11th to 16th centuries.

 Etymology

-The word "Cēmpoalli" (from Nahuatl root "Cēmpoal) means twenty and "ā (tl)", means water, hence "twenty waters".
+The word "Cēmpoalli" (from Nahuatl root "Cēmpoal) means twenty and "ā(tl)", means water, hence "twenty waters".
 An alternative etymology suggests the name meant “Abundant Water”.
 Both versions imply that the city had many aqueducts which fed the numerous gardens and surrounding farmland fields.
 A third version conjectures that the name referred to commercial activities which, according to some sources, were performed every 20 days in pre-Hispanic times.

 History

-Research by Vincent H. Malmström (Dartmouth College) describes an interesting astronomical relationship between the three round rings found at Cempoala.
+According to some sources, the city was founded at least 1,500 years before the arrival of the Spanish, and there is evidence of Olmec influence.
+Although not much is known about the Preclassic and Classic eras, the Preclassic town was built on mounds to protect it from floods.
 The Totonacs moved onto this coastal plain during the height of the Toltec Empire (A.D.
 1000–1150).
 Archaeologists believe the Toltecs had pushed the Totonacs out of their settlements on the eastern slopes of the Sierra Madre Oriental and down to the coast.

-Here, on 27 May 1520, a battle was fought between the forces of Pánfilo de Narváez and the forces of Hernán Cortés, the latter which were supported by a small number of indigenous soldiers.
-See: Battle of Cempoala.

-Cempoala lies on the flat coastal plain about six kilometers from the Gulf and a little more than a kilometer from the banks of the Rio Actopan (also called the Rio Chachalacas).
+However, Agustín García Márquez has proposed that Cempoala was a Nahua altepetl, with a particular influence from Olmeca-Xicallanca migrating from Cholula.